Atzen2/vnc_virtual_display_linker/README.md

 - turn on USB debugging on your device
 - activate the ADB support in the vnc_virtual_display_linker menu
 - connect with your device to `localhost` as server address

+## CHANGES
+First of all, thanks to [mrenrich84](https://github.com/mrenrich84) for this great tool :).

+To get it running, I needed to change the port for the second monitor, because my laptop has no VIRTUAL port.
+I've mapped it to the VGA port.
+If your laptop doesn't have a VGA port or you want to map the second monitor to another port, change the "VIRTUAL_MONITOR_PORT" variable to one of the port your machine provides.

+Your laptop can show your the available ports via:
+`xrandr`

+Choose one of the disconnected ports and set the variable to the name of that port.

+Some additionally minor changes:
+- you need to enter a password now to start the server
+- the currently open second monitor will be destroyed when you start a new monitor
+- the second monitor will be destroyed when you quit the script